Marquis Equine has been licenced as a riding establishment with the local authority (North Norfolk District Council) since July 2014.

 We are pleased to say that Marquis Equine has achieved 5 stars.

-We work closely with Westover Veterinary Centre to make sure that Larry, Jess & Maggie all stay in good health.
+We work closely with Westover Veterinary Centre to make sure that Mollie, Jess & Maggie all stay in good health.
 They are vaccinated annually against equine flu and tetanus as required They have an annual dental check.

 Their foot health is very important and farrier Greig Harvey, DipWCF, reshapes their feet every few weeks.